 Look beyond price

-The annual premium is what drives the choice to purchase a house insurance policy, but don’t look solely at a price.
+The annual premium is what drives the choice to purchase a house insurance policy, but don’t look solely at the price.

 A Useful tip